yashraj9011/AIDS-Semester-4/README.md

 -  Cost Estimation and Project Scheduling in detail , tools like Gannt chart .
 -  Design Engineering principles and Architecture design .
 -  Risk Management and Software Configuration Management .
 -  Software Testing , Verification and Validation and Object-Oriented Software .

 #  217528- Statistics
-- Introduction to statistics ,population and different types of sampling methods .
+- Introduction to statistics , population and different types of sampling methods .
 - Descriptive Statistics , measures of central tendency , various frequency distributions  .
 - Descriptive Statistics , measures of dispersion , skewness , kurtosis , correlation and regression
 - Random variables and distributed distributions and theoretical discrete ditributions.